joezollo/ansible-role-windows-admin-center/README.md

     wac_state: present

-The state of Windows Admin Center, present will install the service, ab
+The state of Windows Admin Center, present (default) will install the latest version, absent will remove it.

     wac_download_url: https://aka.ms/WACDownload